Logiqx/gps-details/docs/devices/coros/investigations/apex-4/README.md

 #### Minimum Speed

-Speeds lower than 0.6 are not recorded by the APEX 4, which is not uncommon for smart watches.
+Speeds lower than 0.6 knots are not recorded by the APEX 4, which is not uncommon for smart watches.

 This is somewhat unfortunate though, because it prevents any kind of [static testing](https://logiqx.github.io/ubx-cfg/testing/static-esp/) to assess the device accuracy.